Cults

 1. ANSWER: Founded in the Back Bay section of Boston in 1879.

-1. ANSWER: Though long dead the sole authority within the cult is still Mary Baker Eddy – this distinguishes them from groups like the LDS or Jehovah’s Witness who have vested the sole authority in some ruling body.
+1. ANSWER: Though long dead the sole authority within the cult is still Mary Baker Eddy—this distinguishes them from groups like the LDS or Jehovah’s Witnesses who have vested the sole authority in some ruling body.

 4. What is their position on the Bible?

-1. ANSWER: They claim they believe it, but they hold Eddy’s writings up as equal or even in some cases higher authority and criticize or loosely translate other verses.
+1. ANSWER: They claim that they believe it, but they hold Eddy’s writings up as equal—or even in some cases higher—authority and criticize or loosely translate other verses.

-1. ANSWER: It’s denied.
-They believe that Jesus is the “Son” of God – a distinct person and that believing in the Trinity would be polytheism, believing in many gods, therefore Jesus is NOT God.
+1. ANSWER: It is denied.
+They believe that Jesus is the "Son" of God—a distinct person.
+Therefore, believing in the Trinity would be polytheism, i.e., believing in many gods.
+Accordingly, they believe that Jesus is NOT God.

 6. What do they believe about Jesus?